automl/RoBO/docs/basics.rst

 Implementing the Bayesian optimization loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to implement the main Bayesian optimization loop by yourself because for instance you want to have a more detail look in what's going you can easily do it
+This example illustrates how you can implement the main Bayesian optimization loop by yourself:
-In the one dimensional case you can easily plot all the methods used:

 .. code-block:: python